Roaring0202/diamond-standard/instruction.md

 Before every iteration, the code has to updated & deployed in the same address with no change in the storage variables.

 ### Iteration-1
-* Anyone can set everyday price
+* Anyone can set everyday price of a token.

 ### Iteration-2
-* Only Owner can set everyday price
+* Only Owner can set everyday price of a token.

 ### Iteration-3
-* The price for a day can be set on the same day.
+* The price of a token on a day can be set on the same day itself.

 E.g. The price for Jan 1st can be set on Jan 1st as per GMT timezone.